Kên / Keeping StillMountain Above, Mountain Below

 FifthSix

 Keeping his jaws still.
-The words are well-ordered.
+The words have order.
 Remorse disappears.

 Small Image